Maradonna90/NewGAN-Manager/README.md

 I tried to make the whole installation process as much one-click and go as possible.
 Unfortunately providing a cross-platform app without managing a codebase for every supported platform is impossible to me.
 Therefore some small adjustments may be needed, depending on your system.

 ## Windows
-1. Download the .msi Installer and go through the installtion process
+1. Download the Installer unzip it and run the .msi.
+Go through the installtion process
-2. Go to the NewGAN installation folder (e.g `%localappdata%\Programs\NewGAN Manager\`)
-3. Move the `app\views\` folder to your Football Manager userfolder `My Documents\Sports Interactive\Football Manager 20XX\`
+2. Move the `views\` and `filters/` folder to your Football Manager userfolder `My Documents\Sports Interactive\Football Manager 20XX\`

-**Note**: The `AppData` folder is a hidden folder.
-How to make hidden folder visible on Windows 10 can be read [here](https://support.microsoft.com/en-us/help/4028316/windows-view-hidden-files-and-folders-in-windows-10)
 ## Linux
 1. Download the .zip file and extract it.
-2. give the AppImage executable rights with `sudo chmod +x *.AppImage`
+2. Give the AppImage executable rights with `sudo chmod +x *.AppImage`
+3. Move the `views\` and `filters/` folder to your Football Manager userfolder.

 ## Mac
 1. Find the downloaded file, which usually ends up in your `Desktop` or `Downloads` folder.